marko-js/community/proposals/0000-surface-stream-errors-to-http.md

 ## Motivation

 Marko already has a way to tell _humans_ that the promise for an `<await>` rejected: the `<@catch>` block.
-Unfortunately, for machines, the original HTTP status code is how they determine the error state of a response — and the HTTP headers are already sent by the time an `<await>` errors.
+Unfortunately for machines, the original HTTP status code is how they know the error state of a response — and the HTTP headers are already sent by the time an `<await>` errors.

-Say we have Marko render the page’s `<head>` and the site logo/navigation/searchbar while the Node server calls a backend API to populate the page content:
+Say we have Marko render a page’s `<head>` and site banner while the Node server calls a backend API for the content:

 ```marko
 <!doctype html>